factor/factor/reference/compiler-next-greedy-20260909/README.md

 ## Validation

-ARM greedy and region subtree tests pass with rematerialization off and on, including the differential mutation tests and an assertion that scoped fixtures restore the caller's enabled rematerialization setting.
+All 75 ARM greedy and region subtree unit-test invocations pass across rematerialization off and on, including the differential mutation tests and an assertion that scoped fixtures restore the caller's enabled rematerialization setting.
 The run used the matching VM and fresh tuning image with `refresh-all`; raw output